-In what ways will my SVPs be affected when Java v7 and v8 code-signing certificates expire on March 10th, and what are my options?
+In what ways will my SVPs be affected when Java v7 and v8 code-signing certificates expire, and what are my options?

 - VSP G1X00 and VSP F1500

 - VSP Gx00 and VSP Fx00

 - Virtual Storage Platform Gx00 (VSP Gx00): VSP G200, VSP G400, VSP G600, VSP G800

 - Virtual Storage Platform Fx00 (VSP Fx00): VSP F400, VSP F600, VSP F800